 - 1. Governments all over the world have been leveraging their purchasing power to advance progress towards social, economic and environmental goals.
-Since early 2000 there has been growing interest in countries and international institutions in using public procurement to promote the integration of smallholder farmers into markets and to strengthen smallholders' livelihoods.
-The 2015 policy recommendations of the Committee on World Food Security include actions that foster links between smallholders and public food procurement, including by purchasing the food used in food assistance from smallholder farmers, adapting procurement procedures to facilitate farmers' participation in public food markets and promoting more research into public food procurement initiatives. - 2.
-This policy is aligned with the global commitments of the Sustainable Development Goals (SDGs), particularly SDG 2 (end hunger, achieve food security and improved nutrition and promote sustainable agriculture), which includes two targets to which accelerated local food procurement and pro-smallholder farmer procurement will contribute: - Target 2.3: By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment. - Target 2.4: By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality. - 3.
+Since early 2000 there has been growing interest in countries and international institutions in using public procurement to promote the integration of smallholder farmers into markets and to strengthen their livelihoods.
+The 2015 policy recommendations of the Committee on World Food Security include actions that foster links between smallholders and public and private food procurement, including by purchasing the food used in food assistance from smallholder farmers, adapting procurement procedures to facilitate farmers' participation in public and private food markets and promoting more research into public food procurement initiatives, including the local and regional procurement of specialized nutritious food (SNF) where needed. - 2.
+This policy is aligned with the global commitments of the Sustainable Development Goals (SDGs), particularly SDG 2 (End hunger, achieve food security and improved nutrition and promote sustainable agriculture), which includes two targets to which accelerated local and regional food procurement and pro-smallholder farmer procurement will contribute: - Target 2.3: By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment. - Target 2.4: By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality. - 3.
 United Nations General Assembly resolution 72/239 proclaiming 2019-2028 as the United Nations Decade of Family Farming, acknowledges family farmers, the majority of whom are smallholders, as key leaders in the pursuit of the SDGs, specifically in "ensuring global food security, eradicating poverty, ending hunger, conserving biodiversity, achieving environmental sustainability, and helping to address migration." - 4.
-Implementation of this policy is fully aligned with these global initiatives and will directly contribute to the achievement of SDG 2, the implementation of the policy recommendations of the Committee on World Food Security, attainment of the goals of the Decade of Family Farming and the development of an enabling environment for inclusive and resilient food systems.
+This policy is fully aligned with these global initiatives and will directly contribute to the achievement of SDG 2, the implementation of the policy recommendations of the Committee on World Food Security, attainment of the goals of the Decade of Family Farming and the development of an enabling environment for inclusive and resilient food systems.